Home > What is Crypto Futures Trading? Beginners Guide for 2025 > What is Crypto Futures Trading? Beginners Guide for 2025

 This article has been reviewed by crypto market experts at SCM to ensure all the content, sources, and claims adhere to the highest standards of accuracy and reliability.

-Cryptocurrency futures trading has increasingly gained traction among investors looking to hedge positions or speculate on price movements without holding the underlying digital assets.
+Cryptocurrency futures trading is gaining popularity among investors aiming to hedge or speculate on price movements without owning the underlying assets.

-Crypto futures are contracts that obligate you to purchase or sell a specified amount of cryptocurrency at a predetermined price on a future date.
+Crypto futures are contracts requiring you to buy or sell a set amount of cryptocurrency at a specific price in the future.

-With the IRS’s focus on digital asset transactions, ensuring that your tax reporting is thorough and accurate is more important than ever.
+With the IRS focused on digital asset transactions, accurate tax reporting is essential.

 The Internal Revenue Service (IRS) classifies cryptocurrency as property for tax purposes.
 This designation significantly impacts reporting cryptocurrency transactions on your federal tax returns.